peppesapienza/RocketAlert/README.md

 ## ControlRocketBlock

-The `ControlRocketBlock` is a inherited protocol from `RocketBlock`.
-The `ControlRocketBlock` protocol describe the interactable blocks.
+The `ControlRocketBlock` is an inherited protocol from `RocketBlock`.
+The `ControlRocketBlock` protocol describes the interactable blocks.

 ### ButtonRocketBlock

-**Use `ButtonRocketBlock` object to show a single button.** You can't define a `next`block directly. **Instead you need to provide a `TapRocketHandler` that let you to define a custom action and the next block** that will be fired after the `TouchUpInside` event.
+**Use `ButtonRocketBlock` object to show a single button.** You can't define a `next`block directly. **Instead you need to provide a `TapRocketHandler` that let you define a custom action and the next block** that will be fired after the `TouchUpInside` event.

 You can create a `ButtonRocketBlock` using one of these init: